undo76/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to standarize every image to have mean = 0 and std = 1.
+This will center and scale the range of the features (pixels) to be uniform.
+This will help the training process in two ways: 1) It will equalized the inputs reducing the sensibility to different light conditions and contrast.
+2) It will unskew the distribution of data, reducing the oscillations due to the different gradients magnitudes.
+(This is a bit less important as I am using the Adam optimizer that has individual learning rates for each parameter and can compensate automatically for disparity of feature scales).

 I also experimented with grayscale images, but the result didn't varied a lot.

 <pre>
 <code>